climatescope/climatescope.org/app/_en_insights/climate-policy.md

 <b>Table 1:</b> Potential power sector emissions mitigation scenarios in Climatescope countries with relatively high power sector emissions and comparably ambitious targets

 ![Table 1](/assets/images/content/insights/policy/CS2017_Table1.jpg)

-*Source: International Energy Agency, IRENA, Bloomberg New Energy Finance.
+<small>*Source: International Energy Agency, IRENA, Bloomberg New Energy Finance.
 Note: includes Belarus, Jordan, Chile, Moldova, Mexico, Azerbaijan and Argentina.
 Note: In order to arrive to the collective scenario, we have calculated each country separately, using BNEF’s benchmark capacity factor and capex for each nation/region.
-Solar capacity factors range from 16% to 24% and wind capacity factors range from 25% to 47%, depending on the country.*
+Solar capacity factors range from 16% to 24% and wind capacity factors range from 25% to 47%, depending on the country.*</small>

 Whatever the exact figure, a far smaller total of $41 billion was invested in clean energy in these countries from 2007 to 2016.
 Mexico and Chile were the leaders among these nations, recording $19 billion and $15 billion apiece, respectively.
 The higher level of investment is in no small part due to clear, effective policy frameworks in these countries.
 Argentina, Jordan, Belarus and Azerbaijan together have received only $6 billion to date.

 <b>Figure 9:</b> New build renewable energy investment

 ![Figure 9](/assets/images/content/insights/policy/CS2017_Climate_Figure9.jpg)

-*Source: Bloomberg New Energy Finance.
-Note: includes wind, solar, hydro up to 50MW, Geothermal, biomass and waste and biofuels.*
+<small>*Source: Bloomberg New Energy Finance.
+Note: includes wind, solar, hydro up to 50MW, Geothermal, biomass and waste and biofuels.*</small>

 Thanks to an energy reform and recent introduction of power auctions, new build renewable energy investment in Mexico jumped nearly four-fold from 2016 to 3Q 2017.
 In Argentina, despite little activity in prior years, investment is rising due to recent market reforms and the establishment of policy frameworks.
 As of 3Q 2017, the country had attracted $1.7 billion for renewable energy plants this calendar year.
 That matches the total raised over the prior six years.